Growth and fluctuation in perturbed nonlinear Volterra equations: Deterministic Volterra Equations

+\end{itemize} \end{theorem} Albeit under stronger hypotheses, Theorem \ref{Thm.det.L.H} provides more refined conclusions than Theorems \ref{Thm.det.gamma} and \ref{Thm.det.gamma.pm} (see Section \ref{sec.fluctuation} on fluctuation results).
+In particular, case $(a.)$ establishes bounds which demonstrate that $x$ will closely track the asymptotic behaviour of $H$ and case $(b.)$ establishes that when the forcing term, $H$, is sufficiently large $x(t) \sim H(t)$ as $t\to\infty$.
+Furthermore, when $x(t) \sim H(t)$ as $t\to\infty$, $x$ is of a strictly larger order of magnitude than the solution of the corresponding ODE \eqref{eq.introode}.
+This result allows us to pick up fluctuations in the solution even when $H$ is nonnegative.
+Even though the solution grows to infinity, it may not do so monotonically and the conclusion of Theorem \ref{Thm.det.L.H} identifies upper and lower rates of growth of the solution ($G_L H(t)$ and $G_U H(t)$ respectively) when $L_f(\gamma)\in(1,\infty)$.
+When $L_f(\gamma)=\infty$, the fluctuations are entirely determined by $H$.

 The main results of this section are all proven by comparison arguments and the careful asymptotic analysis of the resulting differential inequalities.
-Since we assume positivity of $H$ to ensure asymptotic growth of solutions, it is straightforward to show that $\liminf_{t\to\infty}F(x(t))/Mt \geq 1$; this is proven by a translation argument and appealing to \cite[Corollary 2]{sublinear2015}.
-The proof of the corresponding upper bound, $\limsup_{t\to\infty}F(x(t))/Mt < \infty$, is more involved but can be roughly summarized as follows: \begin{itemize} \item[Step 1:] Use monotonicity and finiteness of the measure to construct the crude upper inequality
+Since we assume positivity of $H$ to ensure asymptotic growth of solutions, it is straightforward to show that $\liminf_{t\to\infty}F(x(t))/\mu(\mathbb{R}^+) t \geq 1$; this is proven by a translation argument and appealing to \cite[Corollary 2]{sublinear2015}.
+The proof of the corresponding upper bound, $\limsup_{t\to\infty}F(x(t))/\mu(\mathbb{R}^+)t < \infty$, is more involved but can be roughly summarized as follows: